Barbara Stanwyck: Early life

-Stanwyck was born Ruby Catherine Stevens on July 16, 1907, in Brooklyn, New York.
+Stanwyck was born Ruby Catherine Stevens on July 16, 1907, in New York City.
 She was the fifth and youngest child of Kathryn Ann "Kitty" (née McPhee) and Byron E. Stevens.
 Both parents' families had been in North America since the 1740s.
 Byron, of English descent, was a native of Lanesville, Massachusetts, where his father was a significant landowner.
 He had aimed to become a lawyer, but had dropped out of college in favor of work after his father's death, eventually becoming a bricklayer and stonesetter.
 Stanwyck's mother Kitty was a Canadian immigrant of Scottish-Irish descent from Sydney, Nova Scotia.
 They had met when Kitty was visiting family in Boston.

-Stanwyck had three older sisters, Laura Mildred (called Millie, b.
-1886), Viola Maud (b.
-1889) and Mabel (b.
-1890), and one older brother, Malcolm Byron (b.
-1905).
+Stanwyck had three older sisters and one older brother.
 The family had relocated from New England to Flatbush, Brooklyn the year before Stanwyck was born in search of better work opportunities for Byron.
-In July 1911, four-year-old Stanwyck and her six-year-old brother were riding a streetcar with their mother when a drunk passenger fell and pushed the mother off the vehicle.
+In July 1911, four-year-old Stanwyck and her six-year-old brother were riding a streetcar with their mother when a drunk passenger fell and pushed their mother off the vehicle.
 Kitty Stevens was heavily pregnant at the time, and the accident induced early labor, which caused fatal sepsis.
 Byron Stevens' alcoholism worsened after his wife's death, and he left the family soon after.
 He joined a work crew digging the Panama Canal in 1912, dying there some years later in an epidemic.

 Stanwyck's sisters were already adults when their mother died, but while they stayed closely involved in their younger siblings' lives, they could not take care of them full-time.
 In the years following the disintegration of their family, Stanwyck and her brother lived in a series of unofficial foster homes (mostly friends of the family) in Flatbush.
 As the foster homes could only accommodate one child at a time, the siblings were separated, which caused them additional distress.
-Around 1919, Stanwyck and her brother moved in with their older sister Viola Maud and her family.
+Around 1919, Stanwyck and her brother moved in with their older sister and her family.